 T o optimise a system means to make the parts work together as well as possible to achieve the aims of the system.
-My motto, Optimise, applies to my endeavours as a Project Management educator at ProjectManagement.co.za and Project Management Africa, and to my technical work for Marius Cloete Moulds.
+My motto, Optimise, applies to my endeavours as an educator at ProjectManagement.co.za and to my technical work for Marius Cloete Moulds.
 The motto of the Autistic Strategies Network, which I started in 2014, is Optimise autism.

 I fail often.